GitHub-AmanBhardwaj/Scholarly-Epistemic-Engine/README.md

 # A Scalable Engineering Methodology for the Diachronic Construction of a Semantically-Vectorized Epistemic Repository from Unstructured Scholarly Corpora

-This repository serves as the public abstract and access point for the research paper, "A Scalable Engineering Methodology for the Diachronic Construction of a Semantically-Vectorized Epistemic Repository from Unstructured Scholarly Corpora."
+The research paper titled "A Scalable Engineering Methodology for the Diachronic Construction of a Semantically-Vectorized Epistemic Repository from Unstructured Scholarly Corpora" is made public through this repository, which serves as the abstract and access point.

-The project implements a robust 4-stage framework for the end-to-end ingestion, processing, and vectorization of a large, longitudinal, and unstructured document corpus (the 30-year arXiv `cs.AI` collection).
-The resulting high-dimensional knowledge base (7.5 million vectors) serves as the retrieval backend for an advanced Retrieval-Augmented Generation (RAG) query engine, demonstrating a scalable solution for complex, domain-specific knowledge discovery.
+The project is based on a well-structured 4-stage framework for the complete ingestion, processing, and vectorization of a vast, longitudinal, and unstructured document corpus (the 30-year arXiv `cs.AI` collection).
+The outcome high-dimensional knowledge base (7.5 million vectors) acts as the retrieval backend for an innovative Retrieval-Augmented Generation (RAG) query engine, thus being the proof of a scalable alternative for the revelation of complex, domain-specific knowledge.

 ## Access to Project Artifacts & Code